List of Chinese cash coins by inscription: Jin dynasty (1115–1234)

 Cash coins produced by the Jurchen-led Jin dynasty compared to earlier Liao dynasty coinage are both of higher quality, and quantity; this is because the Jurchens chose to model their coins more closely after the Song's both in production as superficially in its calligraphic style.

+Cash coins issued by the Jurchens before 1110s:

 List of cash coins produced by the Jurchen-led Jin dynasty:

 Li Pobei

 During a Jin invasion that occurred in November 1125, Li Pobei (李婆備) took advantage of this situation and rebelled against the Northern Song dynasty.
 He is known to have cast cash coins with the inscription "Taiping Tongbao" (太平通寶).

 Great Qi dynasty

 In 1130 during the Jin–Song Wars the Jin dynasty had set up a second puppet state called “Da Qi” (after the failed first puppet state, Da Chu), this puppet state briefly produced its own coins until it was defeated by the Song in 1137.

 Coins produced by the brief Jurchen vassal state include: